 The ACT 101 Program is a Pennsylvania grant-funded equal education opportunity, that extends academic supportive services to educationally and/or economically challenged students.
 The program provides counseling services (individual, small group, career, and peer), tutoring, social activities and help with study skills strategies.
-For further information, call 570-422-3507 or visit the Learning Center, located in Rosenkrans East, or log on to our website at www.esu. edu, click on Academics, then below on Academic Enrichment and Learning.
+For further information, call 570-422-3507 or visit the Learning Center, located in Rosenkrans East, or visit our website at www3.esu. edu/academics/act101/index.asp.